wee270641/Sentiment-Analysis-of-Heterologous-prime-boostCovid-19-Vaccination-in-Thailand-Astra-and-Pfizer-/README.md

-# Sentiment Analysis on Heterologous prime-boost Covid-19 Vaccination in Thailand
+# Sentiment Analysis on Heterologous Prime-Boost Covid-19 Vaccination in Thailand

 In this project, we aims to do a sentiment analysis on heterologous prime-boost covid-19 vaccines on the Twitter platform due to the insufficient vaccines situation in Thailand.